Creating a welcoming space where every student belongs.

 In the art studio first through eighth-graders explore painting, drawing, sculpture, 3-D art and, more recently, clay, as well as art hisotry.
 Teaching art to our students is fun and exciting, and it is also good for the soul.
 I truly feel it was God’s hand in my life that brought me here.

 My Dad and Step-Mom are both librarians, and my Mom is an English teacher so I grew up around books.
 It seemed natural for me to combine the two and become a children’s librarian.
 After getting my Master’s degree in Library Sciences, I worked at the Mount Prospect Public Library for 11 years as the Youth Collection Librarian.
-I then took some time off working to be a stay home mom once I had my daughter.
-But I have stayed active in the field through committee work, including through my current work on the Newbery Committee.
+I then took some time off working to be a stay home mom once I had my daughter, but I have stayed active in the field through committee work, including through my current work on the Newbery Committee and joined Grace Lutheran School in 2021.

-I have a music education degree from Indiana University/Bloomington.
-I have spent many years teaching classroom music and private lessons.
-I have been a member of the Grace Parish Choir for about 5 years.
+I have a music education degree from Indiana University Bloomington.
+I have spent many years teaching classroom music and private lessons, and joined Grace Lutheran School as the music teacher in 2021.
+I have been a member of the Grace Parish Choir for about 5 years, and also play the French horn and piano.
 I am blessed to have three musical children, all of whom attended Grace.
-I also play the French horn and piano.

 Grace has been such a blessing for our family.
 We came to Grace with a fourth grader, a second grader, and a junior kindergartener.
 Our oldest struggled with reading prior to starting at Grace, but after just a year she has made tremendous strides and thoroughly enjoys reading now.
 The teachers and staff do not just care about the academic strides the students make.
 They care deeply about the students themselves and the entire family.
 Grace truly is a wonderful community and I am so glad we found them!parent